Bg

 If your baby has started to become more mobile, chances are they’ll want to practice their new skills when they’re supposed to be sleeping.
 Be sure to give your baby plenty of time to practice sitting and standing in a safe space during awake times, so it’s less exciting for them to do so when they get to their crib.

 Even when you offer extra practice time during the day, chances are that your baby will still want to occasionally play at naptime or bedtime.
 This is very common and developmentally appropriate.
-If your baby is playing instead of sleeping, we recommend implementing a bedtime routine that gives them some time and space to wind down on their own.
+If your baby is playing instead of sleeping, we recommend that gives them some time and space to wind down on their own.
 Waiting 10 minutes or so in between attempts to resettle your baby into a sleeping position can be more effective than continually laying them down, only to have them pop right up again.

 8 month sleep regression FAQ